 Preference given to first-year students.
-Limited to 15 students per section.
-Spring semester.
-Professor Grobe.2015-16: Offered in Spring 2016
+Limited to 18 students per section.
+Omitted 2017-18.
+Professor Grobe.2017-18: Not offered

-(Offered as ENGL 111 and SWAG 111.)
-Using a variety of texts–novels, essays, short stories–this course will work to develop the reading and writing of difficult prose, paying particular attention to the kinds of evidence and authority, logic and structure that produce strong arguments.
+(Offered as ENGL 111 and SWAG 111) Using a variety of texts–novels, essays, short stories–this course will work to develop the reading and writing of difficult prose, paying particular attention to the kinds of evidence and authority, logic and structure that produce strong arguments.
 The authors we study may include Peter Singer, Aravind Adiga, Willa Cather, Toni Morrison, George Orwell, Charles Johnson, James Baldwin, Alice Munro, William Carlos Williams.
 This is an intensive writing course.
 Frequent short papers will be assigned.

 Preference given to first-year Amherst College students.
 Admission with consent of the instructor.
 Each section limited to 12 students.
 Fall semester: Professor Barale and Senior Lecturer Lieber.
-Spring semester: Senior Lecturer Lieber.2015-16: Offered in Fall 2015 and Spring 2016
+Spring semester: Senior Lecturer Lieber.2017-18: Offered in Fall 2017 and Spring 2018

-(Offered as ENGL 112 and SWAG 106.)
-This course will examine the phenomenon of “realism” in a variety of artistic media.
+(Offered as ENGL 112 and SWAG 106) This course will examine the phenomenon of “realism” in a variety of artistic media.
 We will study realism in the visual arts, film, television, and literature with a view towards determining the nature of our interest in the representation of “real life” and the ways in which works of art are or are not an accurate reflection of that life.
 Among the works we may consider are classic English novels (Defoe, Austen, Dickens), European and North and South American short fiction (Gogol, Zola, Chekhov, Henry James, Kafka, Borges, Alice Munro), essays and memoirs (Orwell, Frederick Exley, Mary Karr) and films, both documentary and fiction (Double Indemnity, The Battle of Algiers, Saving Private Ryan).
 Two themes will attract special attention: the representation of women’s lives and the representation of war.
 We will address such questions as the following: Is a photograph always more realistic than a painting?
 In what way can a story about a man who turns into a bug be considered realistic?
 How real is virtual reality?
 The course will conclude with an examination of the phenomenon of reality television.

 This is an intensive writing course.
 Frequent short papers will be assigned.
 Preference given to first-year students and to students who have taken a previous intensive writing course and who wish to continue to work to improve their analytic writing.
 Admission with consent of the instructor.
 Each section limited to 12 students.
-Fall semester: Senior Lecturer Lieber.
-Spring semester: Professor Barale and Senior Lecturer Lieber.2015-16: Offered in Fall 2015 and Spring 2016
+Fall and spring semesters.
+Senior Lecturer Lieber.2017-18: Offered in Fall 2017 and Spring 2018

-(Offered as ENGL 117 and EUST 117.) [before 1800] Knights, monsters, quests, and true love: these are the things we associate with King Arthur and tales of his court.
+(Offered as ENGL 117 and EUST 117) [before 1800] Knights, monsters, quests, and true love: these are the things we associate with King Arthur and tales of his court.
 Why has Arthurian literature proved so enchanting to centuries of poets, novelists, and recently, filmmakers?
 In this introductory English course, we will read and watch Arthurian legends from Chaucer to Monty Python, examining the ways in which they have been represented in different eras.
 Beginning with the historical foundations of the King Arthur legend, we will examine how it blossomed and took form in later eras.
 Our focus will be on close literary and visual analysis of British, American, and French (in translation) versions of these legends.
 We will also discuss what cultural forces lie behind the popularity of Arthurian legend in certain eras: later medieval England and France; the Victorian era; and twentieth-century England and America.
 There will be frequent writing assignments and presentations, as well as a final creative project.

 Open to first-year students and sophomores.
-Limited to 15 students.
-Fall semester.
-Professor Nelson.2015-16: Offered in Fall 2015
+Limited to 18 students.
+Omitted 2017-18.
+Professor Nelson.2017-18: Not offered

 With a focus on the skills of close reading and analytical writing, we will look at the ways in which writers imagine illness, how they try to make meaning out of illness, and how they use illness to explore other aspects of experience.
 This is not a course on the history of illness or the social construction of disease.
 We will discuss not only what writers say about illness but also how they say it: with what language and in what form they speak the experience of bodily and mental suffering.
 Readings may include drama by Sophocles, Molière and Margaret Edson; poetry by Donne and Mark Doty; fiction by José Saramago and Mark Haddon; and essays by Susan Sontag, Raphael Campo and Temple Grandin.

 Preference given to first-year students.
-Limited to 15 students.
-Omitted 2016-17.
-Professor Bosman.2015-16: Offered in Spring 2016
+Limited to 18 students.
+Fall semester.
+Professor Bosman.2017-18: Offered in Fall 2017

-(Offered as ENGL 180 and FAMS 110.)
-A first course in reading films and writing about them.
+(Offered as ENGL 180 and FAMS 110) A first course in reading films and writing about them.
 A varied selection of films for study and criticism, partly to illustrate the main elements of film language and partly to pose challenging texts for reading and writing.
 Frequent short papers.
 Two class meetings and one screening per week.

 Limited to 25 students.
-Fall semester: Professor Hastie.
-Spring semester: Visiting Professor Guilford.2015-16: Offered in Fall 2015 and Spring 2016
+Spring semester.
+Professor Guilford.2017-18: Offered in Spring 2018

 [before 1800] What is “English Literature,” and how does one construct its history?
 How do we decide what counts as “English,” and what counts as “literature”?
 What is the relationship between histories of literature and political, social, religious, and intellectual histories?
 What is the role of gender, race and class in the making of literature, and the making of its histories?